ParaSpeechCLAP: A Dual-Encoder Speech-Text Model for Rich Stylistic Language-Audio Pretraining: Results and Discussion

-\para{Inference-Time Guidance for TTS} We present results for ParaSpeechCLAP model-guided best-of-N TTS inference selection in Table~\ref{tab:results}.
-We find that using ParaSpeechCLAP as a TTS guidance model results in improved style consistency for both intrinsic and situational tags, demonstrating a novel use case of dual-encoder models as a training-free method to improve speech synthesis models.
+\para{Inference-Time Guidance for TTS} We present results for ParaSpeechCLAP-guided best-of-N TTS inference in Table~\ref{tab:results}.
+We find that using ParaSpeechCLAP models for TTS guidance results in improved style consistency for both intrinsic and situational tags, demonstrating a novel use case of dual-encoder models as a training-free method to improve speech synthesis models.
 We also confirm that this selection method does not degrade naturalness (NMOS) and intelligibility (WER).